merfik933/FreelanceFinder/README.md

   You must create a new bot via [BotFather](https://t.me/BotFather), the official Telegram bot for creating and managing bots, to obtain this token.
 * `ADMIN_CHAT_ID` - Admin chat id.
   To get your chat id, you can start the bot and enter the /id command

+License: This project is proprietary.
+See LICENSE for details.